California Digital Library

 "The updated records through WorldCat updates have the wonderful effect of making it appear like 9,000 other catalogers are working just for you on the records to which you have attached your holdings."

 "Vendor records are appreciated, but only as a base.
 They are not meant as the end-all and the be-all in our catalog," Becky said.
 So she enhances records on a graduated basis as more information becomes available.
 "With serial vendor records, I focus on merging duplicate records and adding ISSN information to the newly selected base record," she explained.
 "These partially enhanced records are then distributed to the ten UC campus libraries.
-As part of this process, I am also replacing the OCLC master record.”
+As part of this process, I am also replacing the current copy of the WorldCat record.”
 That way, other libraries that have holdings on the same title get the benefit of Becky’s work in their own catalog.
 "I then count on other libraries to supply the remaining valuable information, such as subject analysis.
 And their enhancements are funneled directly into the replacement of my record," she added.